-- 15.2.1 The construction of the sail shall be: Soft sail, single ply sail. - 15.2.2 The body of the sail shall consist of the same woven ply throughout.
+- 15.2.1 The construction of the sail shall be: Soft sail, single ply sail. - 15.2.2 The body of the sail shall consist of the same woven ply throughout, however a footshelf of not more than one square meter in total is permitted to be of a different woven cloth.
 Primary reinforcement may consist of any material.
 Secondary reinforcement shall consist of the same material as used in the body of the sail.
-All woven ply fibres shall be polyester. - 15.2.3 The following are permitted: stitching, glues, webbing, woven and PTFE tapes, bolt ropes (which may be of elastic shock cord) on the luff and the foot, corner eyes, a boomslide, headboard with fixings, Cunningham eye, batten pocket elastic, batten retaining devices, leech line with cleat, one window, sailmaker's labels and advertisements as permitted by the RRS, sail numbers, national letters and class insignia, tell tales. - 15.2.4 The leech above the upper batten pocket, shall not extend beyond a straight line, drawn from the aft head point to the upper edge of the upper batten pocket.
+All woven ply fibres shall be polyester. - 15.2.3 The following are permitted: stitching, glues, webbing, woven and PTFE tapes, corner eyes, a boomslide, headboard with fixings, one eye or not more than two blocks fixed to the sail to feed the Cunningham line through, batten pocket elastic, batten retaining devices, leech line with cleat, one window, sailmaker's labels and advertisements as permitted by the RRS, sail numbers, national letters and class insignia, tell tales.
+The sail shall have a luff and a foot bolt rope of not less than 80% of their respective lengths and which may be elastic, running in a track or groove on the aft side of the mast and the upper side of the boom. - 15.2.4 The leech above the upper batten pocket, shall not extend beyond a straight line, drawn from the aft head point to the upper edge of the upper batten pocket.